 National Library of India

-This 263-year-old Library is one of the most haunted in the world.
+This 263-year-old library is one of the most haunted in the world.
 Not only is it haunted by the ghost of the British Governor Warren Hastings, but also the man he shot and killed in a duel, Phillip Francis.
 Add to that the governor’s wife, Lady Metcalfe, who has a bit of OCD when it comes to putting things back where you found them.
 Plus, so much more!
-The guards of this public repository are even arms with The Hanuman Chalisa to chase away the spirits when they get too close.
+The guards of this public repository are even armed with The Hanuman Chalisa to chase away the spirits when they get too close.
 Yes, sign me up; I want to go to Kolkata now.

 Are you inspired to visit a few of these libraries in the US or internationally?
 I know I sure am!